andrew/ultimate-awesome/README.md

 - [awesome-key-information-extraction](https://github.com/entropy2333/awesome-key-information-extraction) - A curated list of papers about key information extraction.
 - [awesome-iota](https://github.com/ertugrulyilmaz/awesome-iota) - A community driven list of useful IOTA blogs, articles, videos and tools.
 - [awesome-drupal](https://github.com/mrsinguyen/awesome-drupal) - A curated list of amazingly awesome Drupal open source, resources and shiny things.
-- [awesome-olap](https://github.com/samber/awesome-olap) - A curated list of awesome Online Analytical Processing databases, frameworks, ressources and other awesomeness.
 - [awesome-green-ai](https://github.com/samuelrince/awesome-green-ai) - A curated list of awesome Green AI resources and tools to assess and reduce the environmental impacts of using and deploying AI.
 - [awesome-agent-cortex](https://github.com/0xnyk/awesome-agent-cortex) - The sovereign agent stack — practical scripts, on-chain identity, and knowledge graphs for AI agents that think, remember, and own themselves.
 - [awesome-extjs](https://github.com/abenhamdine/awesome-extjs) - A curated list of ExtJS resources.
 - [awesome-personalized-rag-agent](https://github.com/applied-machine-learning-lab/awesome-personalized-rag-agent) - A Survey of Personalization: From RAG to Agent.
 - [awesome-mcp-enterprise](https://github.com/bh-rat/awesome-mcp-enterprise) - A curated list of awesome MCP (Model Context Protocol) tools, platforms, and services for enterprises.
 - [noPress](https://github.com/CodinCat/noPress) - A collection of CMSs and Static Site Generators.
+- [awesome-programming-books](https://github.com/greyblake/awesome-programming-books) - List of good programming books for beginners and professionals.
 - [Awesome-Quantum-Games](https://github.com/HuangJunye/Awesome-Quantum-Games) - A (not really) complete list of quantum games.
 - [awesome-security](https://github.com/mbcrump/awesome-security) - A collection of awesome ethical hacking and security related content!.
 - [awesome-knockout](https://github.com/oleksbard/awesome-knockout) - A curated list of awesome plugins for Knockout.